 - Redefine your mission: Adapting to the digital ecosystem requires a change in the mindset and a sound knowledge of networked organizational structures.
 For the management and staff to rapidly transform and adapt to the digital way of thinking, HR must define its role as enablers and champion the digital leadership models.

 - Replace legacy systems with integrated systems: To prepare the ground for upgrading to an integrated cloud platform, you need to consider a sound digital infrastructure that replaces outdated systems for learning, recruiting, and performance management functions.
 The HR leader should focus on the engagement and transparency aspects when spearheading the change.
-Traditional administrative HR departments—payroll, talent management, etc—must become a digital hub and must align to the company’s business strategy.
+Traditional administrative HR departments—payroll, talent management, etc—must become a digital hub and must align with the company’s business strategy.

 - Build a dedicated team for digital HR: Having a dedicated team that works with IT to design, prototype, and roll out digital apps will be a great advantage.
 It is important that the team have exposure to new vendor solutions, AI solutions, LMS and other tools that will improve service delivery and efficiency.